• New York

 Lawmakers have responded that the Star Act could not be advanced in the FY 23 National Defense Authorization Act (NDAA) because costs would need to be offset for any legislation that could increase the deficit.
 However, several advocates for the Star Act note that every year the Department of Defense (DoD) is required to submit its budget request, which includes costs associated with all retirees.
 In other words, with the money to fund the Star Act allotted in the annual Defense budget, veterans are questioning where their apportioned money goes.

-In a recent article, Sen. Crapo (R- ID) answers veterans’ concerns, stating, “The funding for this policy change will come from the existing Military Retiree Trust Fund, with no increase to VA or DOD budgets.”
+In a recent article, Sen. Crapo (R- Idaho) answers veterans’ concerns, stating, “The funding for this policy change will come from the existing Military Retiree Trust Fund, with no increase to VA or DOD budgets.”

 When reviewing the Star Act’s estimated costs, another key point stands out.
 Once the legislation is passed, eligible veterans who currently receive Combat-Related Special Compensation (CRSC) could instead opt to receive their earned retirement pay.
 In doing so, the costs associated with the CRSC program would decrease.
 In essence, passing the Star Act would be a cost-sensitive opportunity for Democrats and Republicans citing budget concerns.